trobbie/commhelper/README.md

 	npm install
 ```

-3) Setup node modules for individual services (note: NODE_ENV is used in scripts to designate our environment)
+3) Setup node modules for individual services (note: COMMHELPER_ENV is used in scripts to designate our environment)
 ```
-	NODE_ENV=dev
+	COMMHELPER_ENV=dev
 	npm run postinstall
 ```